zeek/zeek-docs/scripts/base/frameworks/telemetry/main.zeek.rst

    Observe a measurement for a :zeek:see:`Telemetry::Histogram`.

-   :h: The histogram instance.
+   :param h: The histogram instance.

-   :measurement: The value for this observations.
+   :param measurement: The value for this observations.

    :returns: True if measurement was observed successfully.